Pr0metheus2/Dyson-BMS-V6-V7-V8-Dual-mode-Boost-Eco/README.md

 <img src="./hardware-info/images/Dyson_battery_pencil.png" width="400" />

 ------
 This is a fork of the [FW-Dyson-BMS](https://github.com/tinfever/FW-Dyson-BMS) and V8 support from [bluespresso](https://github.com/tinfever/FW-Dyson-BMS/issues/76).
-I have made an additional improvements and fixes described below.
+I have made an additional improvements and fixes.

 **🔋 Compatible Models V6/V7:** SV03, SV04, SV05, SV06, SV09, HH11